iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 4. Leveraged AWS Fargate to run pods without managing underlying EC2 instances, reducing infrastructure management overhead.

-# Let's jump into the pratical now!!
+# Let's jump into the pratical now!! :mag_right:

-Follow these steps after the prerequisites are setup.
+📌 Follow these steps after the prerequisites are setup.

 # Step-1: Installation of EKS

+:bulb: This step creates an EKS cluster using a Fargate (serverless approach instead of EC2 instances), it automatically creates all the Stack with the help CloudFormation that's required for the cluster to operate.
+You can install or setup the EKS cluster with the help of EC2 instances as well, it's upto you to choose which one based on the requirement.

 To find the below steps, please refer to https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html

-You can install or setup the EKS either using Fargate or EC2 instances as well.

 Install EKS using Fargate
 ```